Hjemmebakt

 Yeast Breads

-Gáhkku (Sami Thin Bread)
+Inspired by Gáhkku (Sámi Thin Bread)

-Gáhkku (Sami Thin Bread)
+Inspired by Gáhkku (Sámi Thin Bread)

-Gáhkku is a traditional Sami bread with deep historical roots.
+Gáhkku is a traditional Sámi bread with deep historical roots.
 The bread can be baked outdoors over an open fire, on a griddle, or in a frying pan, as well as at home in the kitchen.
-It is often served alongside bidos, a traditional Sami reindeer dish considered the national dish of the Sami people, but it also pairs well with spreads, soups, and stews.
+It is often served alongside bidos, a traditional Sámi reindeer dish considered the national dish of the Sámi people, but it also pairs well with spreads, soups, and stews.

 Ingredients